casemiroj/casemiroj/README.md

 # Hello World! 🌎
 ## I'm João Casemiro, or just Casemiro 😅

-Front-end student focused in ReactJs.
+Fullstack tudent focused in Javascript Stack.

 Currently working at Bradesco S/A as an intern 🏦.